 From the article, "Understanding Success Criterion 2.3.1: Three Flashes or Below Threshold"

-Hardware and operating systems on many computers offer control that is not afforded to developers.
 The user can do much to protect himself by learning his operating system, its personalization and accessibility settings.
-Those in the public sector who must accomodate those with special sensitivities, should consider setting aside at least one work station and becoming familiar with its personalization and accessibility settings.
+Those in the public sector who must accommodate those with special sensitivities, should consider setting aside at least one work station and becoming familiar with its personalization and accessibility settings.
 Understanding personalization and accessibility settings can actually be a money-saving endeavor.
-One work station can be set up to acommodate both a low-vision individual (needs high-contrast) and to accomodate an individual with photosensitive susceptibilities, by simply, adjusting personalization and accessiblity settings.
+One work station can be set up to accommodate both a low-vision individual (needs high-contrast) and to accommodate an individual with photosensitive susceptibilities, by, adjusting personalization and accessibility settings.

-reduced-motion-query, it has even added support to detect whether the user has requested a reduced motion experience.
+prefers-reduced-motion.
+Browsers can detect whether a user has requested a reduced motion experience.
 The user would access this through an accessibility interface, as seen below.